System Setup

 I recommend that you install Git Credential Manager, which makes it easier to authenticate without having to repeatedly enter your access token.

-For Windows users, this be installed by default when you install Git for Windows.
+For Windows users, this will be installed by default when you install Git for Windows.
 Windows users using WSL do not need to install Git Credential Manager in the subsystem; the subsystem shares the parent information.

 For Mac and Linux users and extra step is required, as described at the previous link.